outdreamer/build-a-cure/docs/tasks/other_solution_automation_workflows.md

         - why is it easier to solve problems when they are graphed? bc of structures of truth like clarity/obviousness given focus/implications produced/prioritized by certain formats
           - connections are implied with default adjacent or otherwise obvious structures, like a line that completes a triangle when added to an angle structure formed by two lines where the missing line is the same length as the other lines
           - some structures are clear in different formats, like differences or patterns being more visible from one angle than another
+        - selection rules to identify a structure to visualize/structurize a system
           - so a structure should be used to graph a component when the particular structures made obvious/clear by that graph format are required or otherwise useful
             - example:
               - a 'unit case' structure is useful to answer the question of 'whether a possible connecting rule is true at all'
               - a 'contradiction' structure is useful to answer the question of 'whether a connecting rule is absolutely true'
+          - the selected structure should be able to maintain the relevant structures (such as structures of interaction, equivalence/difference, change) of the origin system if its going to be useful in depicting interactions in that system, which implies the relevant structures are already identified in the origin system
+          - if other formats can make other attributes/functions of a system obvious, those other formats can be integrated into a combination/merge or other structure of formats to gather info about the origin structure
+          - abstract & query for structures or structures (combinations/subsets) of structures from the origin system in other systems and filter other systems by which systems:
+            - have more of these structures
+            - are capable of more of these structures
+            - arent missing any of these structures by definition/requirement

   - identify solution success cause of why a structure is useful (or specifically why its useful for an intent) & apply that to identify other useful structures as needed to solve a problem
       - example: